liana-p/libnoise-UE4-ready/README.md

+**[NOTE: This was written in 2017 using Unreal 4.18 and might not be fully compatible with latest UE4 versions (hasn't been tested, may or may not work).
+Please feel free to open issues or pull requests for improvements if you wish to]**

 # libnoise UE4-ready

 libnoise configured for x64 build compatible with UE4, in which you need to [compile libraries yourself](https://wiki.unrealengine.com/Linking_Static_Libraries_Using_The_Build_System) using the same compiler as your game.